The Millionairess (play): Film and television

 A film version of The Millionairess was made in 1960, directed by Anthony Asquith and starring Sophia Loren and Peter Sellers, with substantial alterations made to the text.

 The BBC Sunday Night Theatre broadcast a production on 6 September 1959 starring Dawn Addams as Epifania and Donald Pleasence as The Doctor.

 The play was taped for the BBC's Play of the Month (1972) series and broadcast on 25 September 1972, starring Maggie Smith as Epifania, Tom Baker as The Doctor and Charles Gray as Adrian Blenderbland.

+In 1974, a television play was filmed, directed by Boris Nirenburg and Alexandra Remizova, featuring actors from the Vakhtangov Theatre: Yulia Borisova as Epifania, Yuri Yakovlev as the Egyptian doctor, and Vladimir Etush as Adrian Blenderbland.